amezmo/docs/domains/index.md

 Amezmo will follow 301 or 302 redirects only 4 times.
 A domain name is successfully validated once the system confirms that the DNS entry is pointed to the Amezmo server.

+Amezmo sends an HTTP/HTTPS request to your domain name from a US IP address.
+In order to validate your domain name, all firewall rules that would block standard HTTP/HTTPS requests to your site must be disabled.
+After validation succeeds, you may enable your firewall rules again.

 ## Limits

 - When validating your DNS A record for, Amezmo will follow only four 301 redirects